Are You Eligible For an Expunction? Texas Eligibility Rules and Law

 No Charges Presented + State’s Certification

-• 4) an indictment or information charging the individual with the commission of a misdemeanor offense based on the their arrest or charging the person with the commission of any felony offense arising out of the same transaction for which she was arrested has not been presented (learn what “presented” means…) against the person at any time following the arrest, AND
+• (4) an indictment or information charging you with the commission of a misdemeanor offense based on the their arrest or charging the person with the commission of any felony offense arising out of the same transaction for which you were arrested has not been “presented” against you at any time following the arrest, AND

 Charge Dismissed or Quashed + Pre-trial Intervention, Mistake in or Void Charging Instrument

-The requirements for expunction entitlement under the category described in Texas Code of Criminal Procedure Section 55.01(a)(2)(A)(ii) are 1) the person has been released, 2) the charge, if any, has not resulted in a final conviction and is no longer pending, 3) there was no court-ordered community supervision, unless the offense is a Class C misdemeanor, and 4) any charge presented (learn what “presented” means…) was dismissed or quashed, and the court finds that the indictment or information was dismissed or quashed because the person completed a pretrial intervention program OR because the presentment had been made because of mistake, false information, or other similar reason indicating absence of probable cause at the time of the dismissal to believe the individual committed the offense OR because the indictment or information was void.
+The requirements for expunction entitlement under this expunction statute are 1) the person has been released, 2) the charge, if any, has not resulted in a final conviction and is no longer pending, 3) there was no court-ordered community supervision, unless the offense is a Class C misdemeanor, and 4) any charge presented was dismissed or quashed, and the court finds that the indictment or information was dismissed or quashed because the person completed a pretrial intervention program OR because the presentment had been made because of mistake, false information, or other similar reason indicating absence of probable cause at the time of the dismissal to believe the individual committed the offense OR because the indictment or information was void.[11]

 Expiration of Statute of Limitations + No Final Conviction

-The only requirements for expunction eligibility under the category described in Texas Code of Criminal Procedure Section 55.01(a)(2)(B) are that 1) you has been released, 2) the charge, if any, has not resulted in a final conviction and is no longer pending, 3) there was no court-ordered community supervision, unless the offense is a Class C misdemeanor, and 4) prosecution of the individual for the offense for which the person was arrested is no longer possible because the limitations period has expired.
+The only statutory requirements for expunction eligibility under this category are that 1) you have been arrested and released, 2) the charge, if any, has not resulted in a final conviction and is no longer pending, 3) there was no court-ordered community supervision, unless the offense is a Class C misdemeanor, and 4) prosecution for the offense for which you were arrested is no longer possible because the limitations period has expired.[12]
 You are entitled to an expunction if you meet the criteria of this section.

-This is one of the most powerful (see footnote 4) forms of expunction.
+This is one of the most powerful forms of expunction.
 Unfortunately, there are many offenses in Texas that have no statute of limitations, so many cases will never be eligible for expunction under this eligibility scenario.

 Recommendation by State Attorneys

-Texas Code of Criminal Procedure Section 55.01(b)(2) provides an entirely separate road to eligibility for expunction that does not rely on any of the above requirements.
-The only eligibility requirements are that you have not been tried and a state prosecutor recommends expunction to a district court.
+The law provides an entirely separate road to eligibility for expunction that does not rely on any of the above requirements.
+The only eligibility requirements for expunctions in this category are that you have not been tried and a state prosecutor recommends expunction to a district court.[13]
 You are eligible for (not entitled to) an expunction under this section.

 This eligibility method is described in the statute as follows: